jacobhilton/deep_learning_curriculum/5-Modeling-Objectives.md

 ## Suggested exercise

-Train a contrastive CNN on MNIST.
-Measure the classification accuracy of your model by using a few held-out examples from each class to compare each test example to.
+Train a contrastive CNN on MNIST using a contrastive objective of your choice.
+Hold out a few examples from each class from the training set.
+Once your model has finished training, use your held-out examples to measure the classification accuracy of your model: for each test example, measure the similarity of the test example to each held-out example, and choose the class with the highest average similarity.